Jim Weitz, Contributing Editor

 Cambodia is a beautiful country with friendly people, a fascinating history, and dishes full of exotic flavors.
 There are wonderful things to see and do here, like visit the 12th century Angkor Wat temple complex during the sunrise, bicycle through the lush green countryside, take a Mekong River boat tour, sign up for a local cooking class, or receive a blessing from a Buddhist monk.

-But these attractions and delights stand in stark contrast to the chilling events that occurred in the country from 1975 to 1979 in the aftermath of the Cambodian Civil War– including the mass murder of millions– that perhaps feel all the more real because it happened in the modern age and not in the pages of some ancient war of legend or admonitory religious text.
-It happened in our world on our watch, and you can almost see it in the eyes of the few survivors, middle-aged or older, whom you pass in the streets .
+But these attractions and delights stand in stark contrast to the chilling events that occurred in the country from 1975 to 1979 in the aftermath of the Cambodian Civil War– including the mass murder of millions– that perhaps feel all the more real because it took place in the modern age and not in the pages of some ancient war of legend or admonitory religious text.
+It happened in our world on our watch, and you can almost see it in the faces of the few survivors, middle-aged or older, whom you pass in the streets.
 We focus on it in order to understand it, and in understanding it, we hope to have the knowledge and determination to prevent its demons from visiting us yet again.

 Sydney Schanberg was a New York Times reporter stationed in Phnom Penh who was one of those who disregarded Ford’s words, choosing not to leave the city on April 12, the day the U.S. embassy evacuated.
 He did arrange for his Cambodian interpreter, friend and assistant, Dith Pran, along with Dith’s family, to be included on the list of evacuees.
 Dith saw off his family but also decided to stay behind to help Schanberg continue his reporting.